polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/index.md

 monitor the
 [`substrate` tag on Stack Overflow](https://stackoverflow.com/questions/tagged/substrate).
 You can also use the [`subport` GitHub repository](https://github.com/paritytech/subport/issues/new) to create an issue.
-We encourage community to be actively part of the future of Substrate.
+We encourage the community to actively participate in the future of Substrate.

 ## The Node Template